Hardwood vs LVP vs Laminate Flooring: A Practical Comparison for NJ Homes

 Durability and lifespan

 Hardwood can last the longest when cared for properly.
-It may scratch, but it can be repaired and refinished multiple times.
+It may scratch, but it can be repaired and refinished multiple times over decades.

 LVP is extremely resistant to daily wear.
 Scratches are less visible, and moisture is rarely an issue.
-Its lifespan depends on the quality of the product and the wear layer.
+Its lifespan depends on the quality of the product and the wear layer thickness.

 Water and moisture in NJ homes

-Hardwood and water do not mix well.
+Hardwood and water don't mix well.
 Spills are fine if cleaned quickly, but standing water is risky.
-Seasonal humidity swings in New Jersey can also cause minor movement if the installation is not done right.
+Seasonal humidity swings in New Jersey can also cause minor movement if the installation isn't done right.

 LVP handles moisture better than both alternatives.
 Many products are fully waterproof and work well in kitchens, basements, and entry areas.

 Laminate struggles with water.
-Even small leaks can cause swelling that cannot be fixed.
+Even small leaks can cause swelling that can't be fixed without replacement.

 Appearance, comfort, and sound